Schloss Johannisberg: Paul Alfons and Tatiana von Metternich-Winneburg

 In 1930, when the 5th prince died, Schloss Johannisberg and the Bohemian estates were inherited by his son, Paul Alfons von Metternich-Winneburg, the 6th prince.
 In 1940 in Berlin, where he belonged to a circle of opponents of the Nazi regime, he met his future wife Tatiana Vassiltschikov, who had a position in the foreign office.
 Tatiana was born a princess, but had to flee Russia with her family in 1919, following the Bolshevik October Revolution by joining a group of people who had been evacuated by the British fleet.
 The couple were married in Berlin-Grunewald on 6 September 1941.
 Initially, they lived at Kynžvart, but in 1945, they were forced to flee their estates in Western Bohemia due to the advancing Red Army.
 After the expulsion of Germans from Czechoslovakia, the new Communist government confiscated the princely estates.

 The princely couple sought refuge in the Rheingau.
 Three years before, in 1942, Schloss Johannisberg was heavily damaged during the air raids on Mainz.
 More than 300 bombs fell on and around, leaving the palace reduced to a shell.
 They first had to live in the housekeeper's flat.
 But determined to restore their new home, Prince Paul and Princess Tatiana embarked on a long and laborious reconstruction effort, which spanned nearly two decades, concluding in 1964.
 As part of the rebuilding, the roofs became more elevated than before the war.
 During the renovation, the princely couple also managed the winery.
 While the east wing of the palace was rebuilt, it was not restored as living quarters but was instead repurposed into an indoor tennis hall.
 In collaboration with Henkell & Söhnlein, part of the Oetker Group, the couple introduced the sparkling wine "Fürst von Metternich," which remains a notable product of the estate.

-In 1974, the princely couple shared ownership of Schloss Johannisberg and the winery with the Oetker family, solidifying a partnership that ensured the estate's continued operation.
+In 1974, the princely couple shared ownership of Schloss Johannisberg and the winery with the Oetker family, creating a partnership that ensured the estate's continued operation.

 Prince Paul died in 1992, leaving no heirs, marking the extinction of the princely House of Metternich.
 However, the Metternich name endures through Franz Albrecht von Metternich-Sándor (1920–2009) and his descendants.
 Franz Albrecht's mother was a descendant of Klemens von Metternich, and he had been adopted by his aunt, Clementine von Metternich-Sandor (1870–1963), the daughter of Prince Richard.
 A significant portion of Paul's fortune was left to his mistress, which strained the financial position of Princess Tatiana.
 As a result, Tatiana was compelled to sell her remaining share of Schloss Johannisberg to the Oetker family.
 Despite the sale, she retained the right to reside on the estate until her death.
 In her later years, Princess Tatiana faced declining health but continued to live at the palace until her death.